yedtoss/swiss-sense-synergy-dp/README.md

 <h1> Usage </h1>
-You can see test_usage.py for an example of using the algorithms You can also running by using:
+You can see test_usage.py for an example of using the algorithms You can also run the example by using:

 ```python test_usage.py```